Gladoodles/hackthebox_machines/completed/linux/lame.md

 ## 5.0 - POST-EXPLOITATION

 Lessons learned:
-- Dont forget to use whoami after gaining a shell to prove what user you are!
+- Don't forget to use whoami after gaining a shell to prove what user you are!
-- Finish enumerating services first and then move onto exploitation, I missed the much easier Samba explit first time around because I focused on the distccd service first.
+- Finish enumerating services first and then move onto exploitation, I missed the much easier Samba exploit first time around because I focused on the distccd service first.